scraed/CharacteristicGuidanceWebUI/README.md

 In practice, convergence is not always guaranteed.
 If characteristic guidance fails to converge at a certain time step, classifier-free guidance will be adopted at that time step.
 Please experiment with different settings, especially regularization strength and time range, to achieve better convergence for your specific use case.

+### Compatibility

+This extension is presently incompatible with ControlNet; however, we are committed to developing a solution in the future.

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper:
 ```bibtex